 Consolidate Your Credit

-You can reduce your monthly credit payments by moving the balance from a card with a high interest rate to a card with a lower one.
+You can reduce your monthly payments by moving the balance from a credit card with a high interest rate to a card with a lower rate.
 If done right, you could save hundreds of dollars per year.

 But know what you’re getting into.
 Credit cards with low interest rates are almost always introductory offers that last 12 to 18 months.
 If you don’t pay off the debt within that time, your interest rate will jump, and you could be stuck with an interest rate that’s higher than the previous one.

-This tactic has burned many borrowers, so it’s very important to do this wisely.
+This tactic has burned many borrowers, so it’s essential to do this wisely.
 If you’ve been unsuccessful with this in the past, it’s best not to do it again.
 You should also be sure that you wouldn’t be hit with a balance transfer charge.

 Limit Your Plastic